Skip to content

 • Three persistent volumes (userdata, conf, addons) with independent sizing and storage class configuration

-• Correct security contextfsGroup: 9001 only; runAsUser/runAsGroup intentionally unset so the entrypoint can bootstrap user creation before dropping privileges via gosu
+• Compatible security hardeningfsGroup: 9001, RuntimeDefault seccomp, disabled ServiceAccount token automount, and no forced runAsUser so the official entrypoint can bootstrap before dropping privileges via gosu

 • Smart health probes via /rest/uuid (available in openHAB 4.x, no auth required) with a 10-minute startup window for OSGi bundle loading